-As much as I liked the look of the burnt titanium finish, I couldn’t justify the cost, so I bought a wallet with an aluminium finish that closely matches the look of my favorite Zippo lighter.
+There are several different finishes to choose from.
+As much as I liked the look of the burnt titanium finish, I couldn’t justify the cost, so I bought a wallet with an aluminum finish that closely matches the look of my favorite Zippo lighter.

 The Ridge Wallet is well made and looks good.
 It feels heavier than I expected, although checking on the scales I found that it weighs 2.12oz empty, and fully loaded (for me) with eight bills and nine cards: 4.09oz.
 My everyday carry knife and lighter each weigh more than that.
 Having some ‘heft’ at least you know you have it in your pocket.